By: Erin Stair, MD, MPH (This is an updated version & scroll all the way down if you want to watch my video instead!)

-Are there natural tips to fight the flu or other viruses that are effective?
+Are there natural tips to fight the flu and cold?
 The answer is yes.
-Whether you got the flu vaccine or didn’t get the flu vaccine, below is a list of things you can try to help boost immunity, lessen the severity of flu and cold symptoms and help prevent viral or bacterial illnesses.
+Whether you get the flu vaccine or don’t get the flu vaccine, below is a list of things you can try to help boost immunity and lessen the severity of flu and cold symptoms.
 Also, it’s important to remember how the flu ( or any airborne virus) can be transmitted:

 1) Through direct inhalation of droplets: These are larger viral particles that deposit in the upper respiratory tract, but are too large to navigate to your lungs.